Why come to the Cboe to participate in movements of the broad stock market?

 S&P 100 option contracts are a proven financial instrument, with an established and active market.
-S&P 100 options are traded only at the Chicago Board Options Exchange, the world's first and largest options exchange.
+S&P 100 options are traded only at the Cboe Options Exchange, the world's first and largest options exchange.
 S&P 100 options are cleared by the Options Clearing Corporation, which has received a triple-A credit rating.
-More than one billion S&P 100 contracts have been traded since the CBOE launched the trading of OEX, the first cash-settled securities product, on March 11, 1983.
+More than one billion S&P 100 contracts have been traded since the Cboe launched the trading of OEX, the first cash-settled securities product, on March 11, 1983.